-Former Hardin-Simmons basketball player and assistant coach Melanie Chonko is in her fourth season as the head coach of the HSU women's basketball program.
+Former Hardin-Simmons basketball player and assistant coach Melanie Chonko is in her fifth season as the head coach of the HSU women's basketball program.

-In 2015 HSU qualified for the ASC Tournament as the No. 5 seed.
-Taylor Klement and Sara Vargas were both named third-team All-ASC.
+The Cowgirls qualified for their second straight ASC tournament in 2016 and in 2015 HSU qualified for the ASC Tournament as the No. 5 seed.
 The Cowgirls were also named to the WBCA Honor Roll with a team GPA of 3.526.
 It was the 13th best team GPA in the nation.

 Chonko has been an instrumental part of HSU's success not only as a player from 1998-2001 but also as an excellent recruiter as an assistant for nine years before becoming the head coach in July of 2013.
 She helped lead the Cowgirls to the 2006 NCAA Final Four.

 Chonko was the epitome of a hard worker as a player.
 She played on the junior varsity as a freshman and worked her way to the varsity and appeared in three games that season.
 She played in 16 games as a sophomore and played in 26 as the backup point guard as a junior.

 As a senior, she had one of the better all-around seasons for an HSU point guard.
 She started all 28 games and set an HSU single-season record that still stands with 109 steals.
 She also had 122 rebounds, 95 assists and averaged 5.6 points per game as the team won the American Southwest Conference title and went to the Sweet 16 of the NCAA Tournament.
 She was also named the ASC defensive player of the year that season.